ucsb-csw8/w22/faq.md

 To make sure that you can always get your questions answered, we have multiple ways for you to reach the instructor and our course mentors.

-Below are the main ways for you to ask for help (from fastest to slowest response times).
-Note that we do not check or respond to messages over the weekend, so please plan accordingly.)
+Below are the main ways for you to ask for help (from fastest to slowest response times). _Note that we do not check or respond to messages over the weekend, so please plan accordingly_.

 * class time and lab sessions are the dedicated synchronous times when you can (and should!) ask questions.

 * Prof. K can stay right after class and can also meet with you by appointment: you can book a meeting through a link posted on the office hours page or send a message to the Instructors on the forum, requesting to meet at a specific time.

-* we have synchronous Zoom office hours _every day Monday through Friday in the mornings, afternoons, and evenings_.
+* we have [synchronous Zoom office hours]({{site.url}}{{site.baseurl}}/schedule) _every day Monday through Friday in the mornings, afternoons, and evenings_.

 * we have an online Q&A forum, Piazza: post your questions there (you can do so anonymously) and your classmates can help answer it, otherwise, we will try to respond within 36 hours.
     * Please, follow the posted forum guidelines (a pinned post) to make it easier for us to respond.
     * We cannot quarantee that last-minute posts before a deadline would receive a timely response, so please **start early** and plan your work accordingly.

 * we have a fully-anonymous form where you can ask questions or send your suggestions: <https://forms.gle/jobjhJjWXsmcV3pp6>

+#### How do I send a direct message to TAs or professor?

+Please contact us via Piazza.
+Read the pinned post there titled _Posting Guidelines_, which describes how to submit a direct message to the Instrutors.

 #### How to ask for help when you don't know what to ask